Get 5 of my BEST-EVER recipes!

 • In a large bowl combine the flour and spices, set aside.

-• Cream together the butter and sugar until pale and fluffy.
+• Cream together the butter and sugar on HIGH speed until pale and fluffy, about 5-7 minutes.

 • Add in the eggs one at a time then fold in the dry ingredients.

-• Lastly, fold in the boozy fruit mix, chopped almonds, candied peel and cherries.
+• Lastly, fold in the boozy fruit mix, chopped almonds, and cherries.
 At this point traditionally you make a wish while you stir.
 As kids my Mum always allowed us do this.

-• Bake in a preheated oven at 280°F (140°C) for one hour, then reduce the temperature to 240°F (120°C) and continue to bake for about 2 1/2 hours.
-Monitor carefully in the last 30 minutes or so, your oven might be a little hotter than mine.
+• Bake on the middle shelf for 1 hour, then reduce the temperature to 240°F (120°C) and continue to bake for about 2 - 2 ½ hours (Monitor carefully in the last 30 minutes or so, your oven might be a little hotter than mine)

 Recipe Notes

-* You can use a 9-inch square pan, or, two 9-inch by 5- inch loaf pans for this amount of batter.
-The bake time will change, about 2.5 hrs for loaf pans, you need to monitor it at 2 hours.
+* You can use a 9-inch square pan and you need to monitor it at 2 hours.

 *However, without alcohol as a preservative, do not make it more than 1 month ahead of serving.
 In a very warm climate with high humidity, refrigerate it.